Peter Caulfield (actor): Training and early career

 Caulfield trained at the Liverpool Institute for Performing Arts (the Paul McCartney "Fame" school).
 Whilst training he was part of a small theatre company, Hedgehog, led by director Jamie Lloyd.
 The company went on to win numerous awards at the National Student Drama Festival with their production of Falsettoland.
-The production then played to sold out audiences at the Edinburgh Festival Fringe.
+The production then played to sold-out audiences at the Edinburgh Festival Fringe.
 Caulfield started his professional career in the West End.
 His first production was the musical Our House, with music by the band Madness and a script by Tim Firth.
 The show won a Laurence Olivier Award for Best New Musical.
 Caulfield can be seen playing the role of Lewis in the BBC Three TV recording of the show.

 TV and film

 Caulfield appeared in episodes one and eight of Channel 4 drama Cucumber, and episode three of its spin-off Banana.
 He played Dahh-Ren in Doctor Who episode "Oxygen".
 He has a role in the 2018 feature film Strangeways Here We Come (series) Sherlock 2015.
 In March 2023, he began playing loan shark Shiv in the BBC One soap EastEnders.
+Then in September 2023, he appeared in fellow BBC One soap opera Doctors as George Fulton.